atique7465/Data_Structure_in_detail/README.md

 # Data_Structure_in_detail
 ----------------------------------------------------------------------------------------------------------------------------------------
-- [ ] **Hash_Table**<br/>
+- [ ] **Hash_Table** (_For any interview problem, have hash_table at the top of mind._)<br/>
-**_Assume that you have an object and you want to assign a key to it to make searching easy.
-To store the key/value pair, you can use a simple array like a data structure where keys (integers) can be used directly as an index to store values.
-However, in cases where the keys are large and cannot be used directly as an index, you should use hashing._** [Hackerearth notes]
+**_Assume that we have an object and we want to assign a key to it to make searching easy.
+To store the key/value pair, we can use a simple array like a data structure where keys (integers) can be used directly as an index to store values.
+However, in cases where the keys are large and cannot be used directly as an index, we should use hashing._** [Hackerearth notes]

-- For any interview problem, have hash_table at the top of mind.

 - At high label a hash_table is key-value look up. so it gives a way, of given  a key associating a value with it for very very quick look ups.
 - the key as well as the value can be basically any type of data structure.
 - if we want to store the objects in an array. like , creating an instance with a string key in an array.
 A Hash_function converts that string key into some sort of Hash_value(Integer) and then this value gonna remapped into an index into that array.